 April 22 was Earth Day, and President Barack Obama chose to mark the occasion by delivering an in-depth speech on clean energy technologies and the response to climate change.
 The speech focused primarily on renewable energy and energy efficiency, and the president noted the impact of the American Recovery and Reinvestment Act on the growth of those technologies in the United States.
-The president also announced the release of a new regulation for leasing areas on the Outer Continental Shelf for offshore wind power facilities (see the separate article on that regulation).
+The president also announced the release of a new regulation for leasing areas on the Outer Continental Shelf for offshore wind power facilities.
 President Obama delivered the speech at Trinity Structural Towers, a company that manufactures steel towers for wind turbines.
 The company's manufacturing plant in Newton, Iowa, revitalized a former Maytag plant and created new "green jobs" in Newton, serving as a symbol of what the president called "a new era of energy exploration in America."

 "Now, the choice we face is not between saving our environment and saving our economy," said President Obama.
 "The choice we face is between prosperity and decline.
 We can remain the world's leading importer of oil, or we can become the world's leading exporter of clean energy.
 We can allow climate change to wreak unnatural havoc across the landscape, or we can create jobs working to prevent its worst effects.
 We can hand over the jobs of the 21st century to our competitors, or we can confront what countries in Europe and Asia have already recognized as both a challenge and an opportunity: The nation that leads the world in creating new energy sources will be the nation that leads the 21st-century global economy."
 See the full text of the speech on the White House website.